High Quality Pediatric Care in East Tennessee

 - Respects family choices

 - Builds on family strengths

-- Involves families in all aspects of the planning, delivery and evaluation
+- Involves families in all aspects of the planning, delivery and evaluation of health care

 Key principles of family-centered care:

 - People are treated with dignity and respect.

 - Health care providers communicate and share complete and unbiased information with families in ways that are affirming and useful.